BLUE HORIZON 1261

 She opened the latch and peered inside.
 The one he had chosen was almost half the size of her cabin.
 "I might be able to get all my things in there!" she said with a smirk.
 "Just for that, I'll let you put them in there!
 All I need to go up to my room is the blue trunk and those two bags."

-Rather than have everyone meet together in the galley again as a reminder of the last gathering, Merlin decided to hold this staff meeting on the Recreation deck at the top of the vessel.
-The wolf didn't think it was necessary, but Ivy had prepared a few snacks for the assembly and arranged them nicely at the small kitchenette counter on the aft 'end' of the round deck.
+Rather than have everyone meet together in the galley again as a reminder of the last gathering, Merlin decided to hold this staff meeting on the Recreation deck at the top level of the vessel.
+In preparation, Ivy had assembled a few snacks for the crew and arranged them nicely at the small kitchenette counter on the aft 'end' of the round deck.

 The evening sun was not visible through the forward window, but clouds in the distance were such a deep red as to almost hide the running lights of the spaceships landing and launching from the busy spaceport.
 Merlin stared out the window with hands in his pants pockets as he awaited everyone to show up at the appointed time.